 Graduate degrees: M.C.S.; M.S. in computer science; Ph.D. in computer science

 The Department of Computer Science offers undergraduate programs in computer science and in informatics as well as graduate degree programs in computer science.
-It also offers courses that students in all majors may use to satisfy the General Education Program Quantitative or Formal Reasoning requirement and a First-Year Seminar designed for entering undergraduate students.
-For general information about the department, faculty, and research activities, contact the Department of Computer Science or visit its website.
+It offers courses that students in all majors may use to satisfy the General Education Program Quantitative or Formal Reasoning requirement and a First-Year Seminar designed for entering undergraduate students.
+For general information about the department, faculty, and research activities, visit the Department of Computer Science website or the department's office.

 Related Certificate: Large Data Analysis

 The Certificate in Large Data Analysis can be earned in addition to a B.A. or B.S. degree in computer science.
 The certificate focuses on handling, processing, and extracting information from large data sets.
 As computers have become faster and smaller, more information can be gathered and used for a large range of applications, such as for weather forecasting; identifying people and trends utilizing Facebook or other social media; understanding the genome; and searching for disease causes and cures, as well as many other areas of study.
 The certificate is interdisciplinary, requiring courses from three areas of study—computer science, mathematics, and statistics.
 Computer science teaches students how to handle large amounts of data and how to implement the algorithms to process them, while statistics helps students to understand what can and cannot be legitimately inferred from the data.
 Mathematics focuses on algorithms and methods for connecting these important areas of data collection.

 - Major in Computer Science (Bachelor of Arts)

 - Major in Computer Science (Bachelor of Science)

 Competence and exposure to computer science are not only useful, they often are prerequisite to advanced study and research in many disciplines.
 For most graduate students from other disciplines, an appropriate first course is CS:5110 Introduction to Informatics.